-Children and animals are not appropriate subjects for the fullest judgments of morality, because their perceived and real alternatives are quite limited and not well grasped by a matured competence.
-To fully condemn them by treating their reasoning as wholly developed or by taking their actions as fully intentional, even without a broad awareness of their limited alternatives, is itself to commit an immoral act.
+Children and animals are not appropriate subjects for the fullest judgments of morality because their perceived and real alternatives are quite limited and not well grasped by a matured competence.
+To fully condemn children by treating their reasoning as wholly developed or by taking their actions as fully intentional, even without a broad awareness of their limited alternatives, would be itself to commit an immoral act.

 The fifth element in the evaluation of morality is relative proximity.
-If a child is drowning in a lake shallows, it is more immoral for the man at the shore to do nothing than the man at the crest of a nearby hill.
-Likewise, if one stands beside a half-dead, starving child with a sandwich in hand and yet chooses not to share it, then, assuming the owner of the sandwich isn’t also dying of starvation, that person is immoral — much more so than another person halfway around the globe.
+If a child were drowning in a lake shallows, it would be more immoral for the man at the shore to do nothing than the man at the crest of a nearby hill.
+Likewise, if one stood beside a half-dead, starving child with a sandwich in hand and yet chose not to share it, then, assuming the owner of the sandwich weren’t also dying of starvation, that person would be immoral — much more so than another person halfway around the globe.

 A moral person does not allow the innocent or the relatively-innocent to die, especially if it were only so as to preserve his “lesser” rights, e.g. his property rights.
 It isn’t that the dying child or the relatively-innocent adult has a claim on or an entitlement to the former’s property; but that morality itself dictates that the dying stranger be aided.

 Morality is not simply what is voluntary or consensual.
 Yes, one could voluntarily, perhaps even legally, stand by and watch a child die of starvation, offering no food or aid.
 But one would also betray the moral sophistication of a robot or a roach.
 Morality must be anchored by a loving appreciation of innocence and a firm judgment of guilt.